1. How are the proteins on the IMMUNOME protein array selected?

 1. Funded Discovery:

-Sengenics mainly offers its KREX technology in collaborative, cost sharing model, in which both Parties contribute funds, share IP and share publication authorship.
+Sengenics mainly offers its KREXTM technology in a collaborative, cost sharing model, in which both Parties contribute funds, share IP and share publication authorship.
 Sengenics shall own the commercialisation rights to any shared IP generated with royalty terms.
-If you are interested in our Funded Discovery option, leveraging the KREX technology, please contact us at [email protected]
+If you are interested in our Funded Discovery option, leveraging the KREXTM technology, please contact us at [email protected].

 2. Licensing Option:

-The KREX technology may also be accessed through the Sengenics iTAP (Immunome Technology Access Program) whereby iTAP partners will be granted a license to fully leverage the KREX technology , with open rights to utilise, commercialise and patent discoveries.
-For more licensing options through iTAP, please contact us at [email protected]
+The KREXTM technology may also be accessed through the Sengenics IMMUNOMETM Technology Access Program (iTAP) whereby iTAP partners will be granted a license to fully leverage the KREXTM technology , with open rights to utilise, commercialise and patent discoveries.
+For more licensing options through iTAP, please contact us at [email protected].

 4. How are the proteins immobilised on the glass slide?